GetTerminus/terminus-oss/DEVELOPMENT.md

 ### Pull Requests

-When it is time merge a branch into `release`, create a pull request from the feature into `release`.
+When it is time merge a branch into `master`, create a pull request from the feature into `master`.

 1. At the top of the pull request, link to the original issue.
     - If the [ZenHub][zenhub] extension is installed in your browser, you can attach an issue to the